nishgaba-ai/computer-vision/docs/index.md

 * 'loadVideo'
-     fromCamera  # Loads from camera from an external source fromVideo   # Loads from a video path into the camera
+     fromCamera  # Loads from camera from an external source fromVideo   # Loads from a video path into the camera fromPiCamera   # Loads the video source from Pi Camera

 ## Project layout